unit-io/bpool/readme.md

     BufferSize = 1<<30 // (1GB size)
 )

-bufPool := bpool.NewBufferPool(BufferSize)
+pool := bpool.NewBufferPool(BufferSize, nil)

 ```

 ### Get Buffer
-To get buffer from buffer pool use bufPool.Get().
+To get buffer from buffer pool use BufferPool.Get().
 When buffer pool reaches its capacity Get method runs with gradual delay to limit system memory usage.

 ```

 ....
 var buffer *bpool.Buffer
-buffer = bufPool.Get()
+buffer = pool.Get()

 ```

 ### Writing to Buffer
-To write to buffer use buffer.Write() method.
+To write to buffer use Buffer.Write() method.

 ```